-The specific package I will be looking at is SQLite, an open source freeware package that is simple to install and use but capable of handling the data needs of most beginning and intermediate programmers.
+The specific package I will be looking at is SQLite, an open-source freeware package that is simple to install and use but capable of handling the data needs of most beginner and intermediate programmers.
 Only if you have very large data sets - millions of records - do you need to consider a more powerful package and, even then, almost all you know from SQLite will transfer to the new package.

-The SQLite package can be downloaded from here and you should fetch the command-line package appropriate for your platform.
+The SQLite package can be downloaded from here and you should fetch the command-line (aka tools) package appropriate for your platform.
 (There are some useful IDEs for SQLite that you might like, but they aren't necessary for this tutorial.)
-Follow the instructions on the web site to install the packages and you should be ready to start.
+Follow the instructions on the website to install the packages and you should be ready to start.

 A table holding data about employees might look like:

 We are not restricted to linking data within a single table.
 We could create another table for Salary.
 These could be related to Grade and so we get a table like: